jatin-parate-mlveda/backend-static-testing/README.md

 ## Purpose

-Use this setup for new backend projects.
+- Use this setup for new backend projects.
+- see [SETUP.md](SETUP.md) file for setup instructions.

 ### Features

 - linter and formatter support
 - auto formatting on commit
 - prevent commit if has linting errors